-I’ve putted with $10 putters that performed brilliantly, and rolled putts with $500 putters that felt like bricks.
+I’ve putted with $10 putters that performed brilliantly and rolled putts with $500 putters that felt like bricks.

-I’ve hit drivers with $1,000 shafts that felt like concrete, and drivers with cheap stock shafts that felt incredible.
+I’ve hit drivers with $1,000 shafts that felt like concrete and drivers with cheap stock shafts that felt incredible.
 These are the exceptions, but they prove that price doesn’t automatically equal performance.

 Finding comparable performance for less money leaves you with more to spend on lessons and greens fees!

 Feel – The most elusive and toughest to define

 OK, I’ll admit it: feel ultimately comes down to personal preference.
 Look at putters: some people swear by soft, rubbery inserts, while others can’t imagine anything but a solid block of steel.
-The debate about forged irons vs cast irons is decades old.
+The debate about forged irons vs. cast irons is decades old.

 A shaft might be perfect for me but too whippy for you, while what feels like an overly stiff telephone pole to me might be ideal for a faster swinger.

 Desirability – Is this an in-demand club?

 Some golfers will fight through this and try to rekindle confidence with an ill-performing club, but others will look to sell the club and replace it.
-This is obviously much easier to do with a well-known, desirable brand.
+This is much easier to do with a well-known, desirable golf brand.

-It’s a good feeling when a golf buddy looks at your driver and says, “hey, let me try that thing out!”
+It’s a good feeling when a golf buddy looks at your driver and says, “Hey, let me try that thing out!”

 Bang for the Buck – How good a value is this club?